Delta456/box-cli-maker/README.md

 It's generally not recommended to use this library with color effects in Online Playgrounds, CI/CD environments, Browsers, and similar platforms since color support varies, and detection is challenging.
 If you encounter issues, you can open an issue and suggest a solution!

-You can also contribute to the pre-existing [issue](https://github.com/Delta456/box-cli-maker/issues/34)

 #### 4. Tabs

 This library supports the usage of tabs but their use should be limited.